Hortensie arbustiva - Hydrangea paniculata 'Pink Diamond'

-Hydrangea paniculata 'Pink Diamond' is a cultivar of the species Hydrangea paniculata in the Hydrangeaceae family, also known as 'Pink Diamond Shrub Hydrangea'.
-This deciduous shrub, native to East Asia (China, Japan, Korea), is prized for its large, conical inflorescences, which change from creamy white to deep pink, and for its prolonged flowering from summer to autumn.
-'Pink Diamond' is a popular choice for gardens due to its elegant appearance, hardiness and versatility in ornamental landscapes.
+Hydrangea paniculata 'Pink Diamond' is a cultivar of the species Hydrangea paniculata from the Hydrangea family, also known as the "Pink Diamond shrub hydrangea."
+This deciduous shrub, native to East Asia (China, Japan, Korea), is valued for its large, conical flower clusters that shift from creamy white to deep pink, and for its long blooming period from summer to autumn.
+'Pink Diamond' is a popular choice for gardens due to its elegant appearance, hardiness, and versatility in ornamental landscapes.

 -